jobbyphp/jobby/README.md

 - Run job as another user, if crontab user has `sudo` privileges.
 - Run only on certain hostnames (handy in webfarms).
 - Theoretical Windows support (but not ever tested)
+- Send alerts to Slack or Mattermost whenever a job exits with an error status.

 ## Getting Started ##